LexanderO/blog_store_hubspot/README.md

 ### Usage

 Navigate to `http://localhost:5173` in your browser to start using the application.
-You can authenticate with HubSpot using your Test Account, view your blogs fetched from HubSpot's API, upload whichever you choose to MongoDB and view blogs uploaded by others.
+You can authenticate with HubSpot using your Test Account, view your blogs fetched from HubSpot's API, upload whichever blog you choose to MongoDB and view blogs uploaded by others.

 ### Acknowledgments